 Share your passion for dance by volunteering with young people in Costa Rica’s capital, San Jose.
 We work with a variety of volunteer placements, including orphanages, day care centers, public schools, and after school programs.
 We also have relationships with several dance studios throughout the city for those volunteers interested in working with higher-level dancers.
-Volunteer placement requires at least ten hours a week for a minimum of one week.
-In addition to your time volunteering, you will learn Spanish at an internationally-acclaimed language school, enjoy Latin dance and Costa Rican cooking classes, attend a performance at the iconic National Theatre, and have free time to explore the breathtaking landscapes of one of the most biologically diverse countries on the planet.
+In addition to your time volunteering, you will learn Spanish at an internationally-acclaimed language school, enjoy Latin dance and Costa Rican cooking classes, and have free time to explore the breathtaking landscapes of one of the most biologically diverse countries on the planet.

 This opportunity allowed me to appreciate what I have, to learn a new language, travel an amazing country and most importantly understand the power of dance across the globe to breakdown cultural and language barriers.

 Performing Arts Points of Interest

 Many restaurants have dance and musical performances most nights of the week in San José.
 Your first stop should be the restaurant Mirador Ram Luna where you can experience traditional Costa Rican dishes while overlooking the city.
 Some performances even include an interactive masquerade with the performers!